Lokeshsri11/NodeJs_WebServer/README.md

 ## Steps to create your First WebServer using NodeJS
 ### Install Node.js
-    Starting with install ```node.js``` on your machine.
+    Starting with install ``` Javascript
+    node.js``` on your machine.
 There is several ways to install NodeJs in your machine.

 1. Install manually from Official website (nodejs.org)